- Search for a Leaflet

 If your child is sick again, seek advice from your doctor, pharmacist or hospital.

 What if I forget to give it?

 - If you remember up to 4 hours after you should have given a dose, give your child the missed dose.
 For example, if you usually give a dose at 7 am, you can give the missed dose at any time up to 11 am.
 If you remember after this time, do not give the missed dose.
 Wait until it is time to give the next normal dose.

 Never give a double dose of zonisamide.

 What if I give too much?

-If you think you may have given your child too much zonisamide, contact your doctor or local NHS services (111 in England and Scotland; 0845 4647 in Wales) or take your child to hospital.
+If you think you may have given your child too much zonisamide, contact your doctor or local NHS services (111 in England and Scotland; 111 or 0845 4647 in parts of Wales) or take your child to hospital.